 Regarding the assessment of the presence or absence of specific provider type visits in this measure, we have specified this measure to use administrative data.
-We worked with our partners at the New York State Department of Health and investigated New York State Medicaid data to identify outpatient claims for reporting year, July 2011 - June 2012.
+We worked with our partners at the New York State Department of Health and investigated New York State Medicaid data to identify outpatient claims for Reporting Year, July 2011 - June 2012.
 We determined that these data are available in New York State.
 In general, provider specialty is assigned by the health plan.
-For our validation, for the approximately 10 percent of encounters that had more than one provider indicated, one specialty was assigned for each encounter that best described the key provider using a pre-existing Medicaid algorithm.
-For our final specification, we chose instead to give credit for each specialist seen during one of these encounters.
+For our validation, for the 10 percent or so of encounters that had more than one provider using a pre-existing Medicaid algorithm.
+For our final specification, we chose instead to give credit for each specialist seen during any such encounter.
 We investigated outpatient visits with cardiologists, infectious disease specialists, neurologists, psychiatrists, psychologists, social workers/therapists, and health educators based on our Expert Panel recommendations and the literature.
 Health plans typically will credential physicians in an identified specialty.
 When such is not the case, the approach for specialty assignment should default to any mechanism that is used or recommended by either the State Medicaid program or the State Department of Health.